neicnordic/sensitive-data-archive/sda/cmd/syncapi/syncapi.md

 The sync-api service is used in the [Bigpicture](https://bigpicture.eu/) project.

+## Service Description

+The sync service facilitates replication of data and metadata between the nodes in the consortium.

+When enabled the service will perform the following tasks:

+1. Upon recieving a POST request with JSON data to the `/dataset` route.
+   1. Parse the JSON blob and validate it against the `file-sync` schema.
+   2. Build and send messages to start ingestion of files.
+   3. Build and send messages to assign stableIDs to files.
+   4. Build and send messages to map files to a dataset.

 ## Configuration

 There are a number of options that can be set for the sync service.